rohit19209/Microsoft-Power-BI-Project-7-Olympic-Games-120-Years-Analysis-Dashboard/README.md

 # Microsoft-Power-BI-Project-7-Olympic-Games-120-Years-Analysis-Dashboard

-Prerequitise- Download Microsoft Power BI Desktop latest Version in your local system.
+Prerequisite- Download Microsoft Power BI Desktop latest Version in your local system.
 </br>
 Steps to follow to view the Dashboard:
 1) Download the .rar File